dalmago/data_structure_nanodegree/P2/explanation_5.md

 ## Suffixes method

-The *suffixes* method of the *TrieNode* class recursively visits all children nodes below it exactly once and concatenates the the possible suffixes in a list, resulting in O(N) time complexity.
-Considering *N* the total amount of letters in the Trie (equals to the amount of nodes):
+The *suffixes* method of the *TrieNode* class recursively visits all children nodes below it exactly once and concatenates the possible suffixes in a list, resulting in O(N) time complexity, considering *N* the total amount of letters in the Trie (equals to the amount of nodes).

+The concatenation of the found results in the major list takes O(k) time, k being the length of each result list.
+In the end the sum of k will be equal to the number of final results, that is N.

 * Time complexity: O(N)